Marskeswaledale.com

 After the Relief Act of 1829 Catholics were free to worship in openly.
 The Errington family (Thomas and Catherine Errington) who had bought the Clints Estate and Hall in 1800 were catholic as well.
 Their eldest son Michael was born in 1801 – he left Clints, married in Paris in 1838, and lived in Dublin thereafter16 – he died in 1874.
 [Michael’s son, also George and living in Dublin, was an MP and one-time British representative to the Vatican at a time when British relations there were tricky17,18.]
 It was Michael who sold Clints Hall to the Timothy Hutton in 1842 prior to it being demolished.
 Michael, despite apparently moving to France in the late 1830s, and then to Ireland, retained links with Marske.
 His name is embossed, along with John Hutton’s, on a piece of lead sheeting that was incorporated into repairs to the church roof in 1868 – it is now attached to the inside west wall of Marske church.

 His younger brother, George (1804-1886), who also appears to have left Clints by the 1830s who was Co-adjutor Archbishop of Westminster for some time in his later life (1855-60), and also curiously the titular Bishop of Trabzon on the Turkish Black Sea Coast14,19.
 He became the first catholic Bishop of Plymouth and gave his occupation as “Archbishop” in the 1871 census16!
 Being Co-adjutor at Westminster should have led to him becoming Archbishop of Westminster on Archbishop Wiseman’s death in 1865.
 However he was sidestepped over his stance on papal infallability – his opponents (“neo-ultramontanes”20) believed that just about anything uttered by the Pope was infallable, whereas Errington took a more limited view14,21.
-Regardless he was an archbishop (just not in England!) and hence Marske has produced three archbishops over two centuries – one catholic and two protestant (see Marske estate pages and the two “Hutton” archbishops)!
+Regardless he was an archbishop (just not in England!) and hence Marske has produced three archbishops over two centuries – one catholic and two protestant!
+A talk on the Three Archbishops of Marske, including George Errington, is to be found here.

-It seems that the Erringtons converted a row of cottages just north of Clints Hall into a chapel.
-This chapel was disssolved in 183923 at which point the nearest catholic church would have been in Richmond.
-Of the catholic familes living at Clints in the early nineteenth century none remained in the area after the chapel at Clints closed: not only had they lost their chapel, but some such as the butler would have lost their jobs at Clints Hall, and it is probable that they also lost their tenancies after the Hutton family become landlord.
-At some point after the demolition of Clints Hall in 1842, the chapel became a place of Methodist worship and a three-sided apse was added (John Wesley, founder of methodism in England, had a preference for octagonal chapels – other examples include Heptonstall and Yarm24).
+A Catholic Chapel existed at Clints until 1839, however we cannot be sure whether this was located within Clints Hall, or was in a building independent of the Hall (perhaps what is now Chapel Cottage)23.
+After 1839 the nearest Catholic place of worship would have been in Richmond.
+Of the Catholic familes living at Clints in the early nineteenth century none remained in the area after the chapel at Clints closed: not only had they lost their chapel, but some such as the butler would have lost their jobs at Clints Hall, and it is probable that they also lost their tenancies after the Hutton family become landlord.
+At some point after the demolition of Clints Hall in c1842, a building on the green at Clints became a place of Methodist worship and a three-sided apse was added (John Wesley, founder of methodism in England, had a preference for octagonal chapels – other examples include Heptonstall and Yarm24).
 It remained a chapel for another 160 years until it closed in 2000.

 Return to History pages